muralikarumuru/beautiful-jekyll/_posts/2021-06-21-databricks-mount-adls.md

 Let's read data from adls using the mount point.
 ![write-data-adls](../img/blog/databricksmountadls/10-read-data-adls.PNG)

-Congratulations!!! you have successfully created mount point to securely and easily access data from azure data lake storage.
+Congratulations!!! you have successfully created a mount point to securely and easily access the data from azure data lake storage.